 Note: Do you like museums?
 Paris’ got plenty of them.
 Here’s a blog post about Paris’ museum pass by BabiesWithBackpacks.com!

-The 10th is also where most of the hostels and budget hotels are located.
+The 10th is also where most of the budget hotels and best hostels in Paris are located.
 Barbès-Rochechouart is a metro and RER station that is found in the 10th.
 This station in Paris is not the safest!
-Yet, almost next door is the Faubourg Poissonnière, a trendy, up-and-coming neighborhood adjacent to the Opera and Grands Boulevards, among others.
+Yet, almost next door is the Faubourg Poissonnière, a trendy, up-and-coming neighbourhood adjacent to the Opera and Grands Boulevards, among others.
 And on the other side of the 10th is the Canal Saint-Martin, one of the most charming parts of the French capital, where locals play pétanque (bocce ball), lovers take a stroll and the sight of tourist groups is a rare one.

-Finally, at the southeastern edge of the 10th arrondissement, the Place République, which has now become a memorial to the victims of November 13th, 2015, can be found.
+Finally, at the southeastern edge of the 10th arrondissement, one can find Place République, which has now become a memorial to the victims of November 13th, 2015.
 Such a diverse arrondissement has an equally diverse cultural landscape.
 And, most of all, it’s where the “real Paris,” the one where monuments are rare and locals thrive, can be found.
 Students and artists live around République, South-Indians can be found in the Strasbourg-Saint-Denis neighborhood and plenty of African hairdressers have their shops along the Boulevard de Strasbourg.
 Note that some of the best East-Asian food on the continent can also be found between the rue la Fayette and boulevard Poissonnière.

 This diversity also means that there are certain hidden gems.
 One of them is Café A. Tucked away in an old convent, this colourful café is the best place to relax, drink a glass of good wine, read a book and absorb the sun rays in the courtyard.